The Biltmore Los Angeles: Architecture

 The architectural firm Schultze & Weaver designed the Biltmore's exterior in a synthesis of the Spanish-Italian Renaissance Revival, Mediterranean Revival, and Beaux Arts styles, meant as an homage to the Castilian heritage of Los Angeles.
 The "Biltmore Angel" is heavily incorporated into the design—as a symbol of the city as well as the Biltmore itself.
 With a thick steel and concrete frame, the structure takes up half a city block and rises over 11 stories.

 The interiors of the Biltmore Hotel are decorated with: frescos and murals; carved marble fountains and columns; massive wood-beamed ceilings; travertine and oak paneled walls; lead crystal chandeliers; cast bronze stairwells and doorways; fine artisan marquetry and mill work; and heavily embroidered imported tapestries and draperies.
 Most notable are the frescoed mural ceilings in the main Galleria and the Crystal Ballroom, which were hand painted in 1922 by Italian artist John B. Smeraldi, known for his work in the Vatican and the White House.
 Smeraldi and his team famously painted the ballroom's colorful, seamless fresco over a period of seven months, decorating it with figures of Greek and Roman gods, angels, cupids and other mythological creatures.
 It was meticulously restored in the 1980s by Smeraldi's apprentice, Anthony Heinsbergen.
 The imported Austrian crystal chandeliers that adorn it are 12 ft in diameter.

-The Rendezvous Court, once the hotel's lobby but now used primarily for afternoon tea, is decorated with a Moorish Revival styled plaster ceiling painted with 24 Carat Gold accents, two original imported Italian chandeliers from 1923, and a grand Spanish Baroque Revival bronze doorway, whose astrological clock still keeps time today.
+The hotel's original main lobby is today known as the Rendezvous Court, and is used for afternoon tea.
+It is decorated with a Moorish Revival styled plaster ceiling painted with 24-carat gold accents, two original imported Italian chandeliers from 1923, and a grand Spanish Baroque Revival bronze doorway, whose astronomical clock still keeps time today.
 Two figures appear on the stairwell front—on the left is the Roman goddess of agriculture Ceres, while on the right is the Spanish explorer Vasco Núñez de Balboa.
-The current lobby at the hotel's Grand Avenue entrance still has its original travertine walls and oak paneling as well as the large artificial skylighted ceiling, reflected in the custom carpet below.
+The current main lobby is located in the rear of the building, in the former Music Room, at the hotel's Grand Avenue entrance.
+It still has its original travertine walls and oak paneling, as well as the large artificial skylighted ceiling, reflected in the custom carpet below.